Troy Trojans: Cross country

 The Trojans men's cross country program has been a dominant team for many years.
 Troy has won a total of 15 conference championships as a member of the Gulf South Conference, winning titles in 1971 and going on a streak of title runs from 1974 to 1988.

 Women

 Basketball

 In 1997, the Troy University women's basketball team, under the direction of head coach Jerry Hester, won the Mid Continent Conference (now the Summit League) tournament championship in Buffalo, New York, and received an automatic berth to the NCAA Tournament where the Trojans traveled to Charlottesville, Virginia, and fell in the first round to the Virginia by a score of 96–74.
 Under current head coach Chanda Rigby, Troy has been to the NCAA Tournament twice and has won two Sun Belt tournament titles.
 In 2020, the Trojans won the Sun Belt regular season conference championship for the first time in program history.

+Soccer

+The Troy University women's soccer team began in 2003 when the stadium, Jesse H. Colley Track/Soccer Stadium, was first constructed, seating 500.
+Later, in 2010, the stadium was renovated to include a press box to be used by both the track and soccer team.
+The field, costing around $1 million to build, measures about 115 yards by 75 yards.
+The team plays in the Sun Belt Conference, along with: South Alabama, Georgia State, Coastal Carolina, Appalachian State, Georgia Southern, Arkansas State, Louisiana, Texas State, Little Rock, and ULM.
+Though, they are currently last in the east division with four conference points, compared to the leader's, South Alabama's, twenty-four points.
+Currently the team is led by head coach Ged O'Connor, and assistant coaches Nicole Waters and the new addition Kayla Saager.

+Ged O'Connor, hired in January 2017, is just the seventh head coach in this program's history.
+O'Connor had prior experience to coaching from being the head coach of the Saint Leo University women's soccer team for eleven seasons.
+Furthermore, Nicole Waters will enter her third season with the Troy University women's soccer program come fall of 2021.
+Before Troy, Waters was a graduate assistant at Mercer University for two seasons.
+She is a Canada native, but after her collegiate career at Dayton, coach Waters played professionally at FC Slovacko Zeny of the Czech Republican league.
+The newly hired Kayla Saager joined the Trojans in 2020.
+Her soccer experience includes playing at three colleges in her career (NC State, West Virginia, and Binghamton).
+Saager will be held responsible for coaching the Troy University's attacking side, specifically.